nasa/fprime/docs/UsersGuide/best/dynamic-memory.md

 **Configuration and Setup**

-The number of sub allocations is configured in the `BufferManagerComponentImplCfg.hpp` header.
+The number of sub allocations is configured in the `BufferManagerComponentImplCfg.hpp` header using the `BUFFERMGR_MAX_NUM_BINS` value.

 When using Svc.BufferManager the `Svc::BufferManagerComponentImpl.setup()` method must be called supplying a U16 manager ID, a buffer id, an implementation of [Fw::MemAllocator](../api/c++/html/class_fw_1_1_mem_allocator.html) used to